 Nonprofit health plans have broken our trust.

 As nonprofit entities, they have a duty to serve the public good—to make health care more accessible and affordable.
-With nearly $500 billion in annual revenue, they could do a lot to improve health care in America.
+With over $500 billion in annual revenue, they could do a lot to improve health care in America.
 But most ignore their duties as nonprofits and instead act just like for-profit companies.
-I’m a former nonprofit health plan executive trying to shine a light on that failure.

 latest